easegress-io/easegress/doc/cookbook/translation-bot.md

 Its template field is a template written according to the requirements of the [Go text/template package](https://pkg.go.dev/text/template), which generates a string at runtime that the ResultBuilder returns to Pipeline as its execution result, and Pipeline can jump based on this execution result.
 In other words, ResultBuilder and Pipeline work together to implement switch-case functionality similar to that of programming languages.

-A message in Telegram may come from a user group (Group) or from a channel (Channel), the field representing the message body is different, so the template determines this first, but in both cases, the format of the message body is the same.
+A message in Telegram may come from a user group or from a channel, the field representing the message body is different, so the template determines this first, but in both cases, the format of the message body is the same.

 `DEFAULT` is the namespace to which the request belongs, where `.requests.DEFAULT` is the HTTP request sent by Telegram via webhook with the message.
 By checking the validity of the `text`, `voice`, and `photo` fields in the message body, we can know the message type.